AngeloMateus/FileScout/Readme.md

 `d` deletes a file or folder

-`c` adds a file or folder to the selection list
+`y` adds a file or folder to the copy list

-`p` paste all files in current directory and clear selection list
+`p` paste all files in current directory and clear copy list

 #### - Other Buttons